GeorgeSeif/Data-Science-Python/README.md

 #### Statistics
 - **Mean and Median:** Both of these show a type of "average" or "center" value for a particular feature variable.
 The mean is the more literal and precise center; however median is much more robust to outliers which may pull the mean value calculation far away from the majority of the values.
 - **Variance and Standard Deviation:** Useful for seeing to what degree the feature variable of a dataset varies across all example i.e are most of the values for this particular feature variable similar across the dataset or are they all very different.
+- **Covariance Matrix:** The covariance of two variables measures how "correlated" they are.
+If the two variables have a positive covariance, then one when variable increases so does the other; with a negative covariance the values of the feature variables will change in opposite directions.
+The magnitude of the covariance determines how strongly the features are correlated.
+A high covariance value means that when one of the feature variables changes by an amount x, the other will change by an amount very close to x; vice versa for low covariance values.

 #### Examples